 Issue: Google Play app download stops at 100% and won’t install

-- If it’s still an issue, try clearing your Play Store and Play Services cache and data.
+- If the app still won’t install, try clearing your Play Store and Play Services cache and data.
 Note: If you clear data, your Google account will be removed from Play Store and you’ll need to log in again.
 Go to Settings > Apps > Google Play Store > Storage and select Clear cache or Clear data.

 - Remove and re-add your Google account.
 You may need to turn off your phone’s security by going to Settings > Lock screen > Screen lock type and entering your pattern, PIN, or password.
 Then tap on Swipe > Remove Data.
 To remove your account, go to Settings > Accounts and backup > Accounts > Google and tap the name of the account.
 Tap More (in the top right) and select Remove account.
 To re-add your account, go to Settings > Accounts and backup > Accounts then scroll down to the bottom and tap Add account.
-Then tap Google (your phone may ask for your pattern, PIN, or password) and enter your Google account email and password, review the terms of service, and that’s it.
+Then tap Google (your phone may ask for your pattern, PIN, or password) and enter your Google account email and password.
+You do need to review the terms of service again, but that’s it.

 - Check to ensure you’re using the newest version of Google Play Services.
 Go to Settings > Apps > Google Play Services.
 Scroll down and select App details in store.
 If there’s an update available, tap Update to install it.